wtnwin111/interview/README.md

         at the right side of the small number.
         Given an array list, write code to find how many trick pair exist.
     46) Given an array of integer, write code to find the arithmetic progression（length > 3), return the arithmetic progression from min to max.
+    47) Given an sorted array of integer, write code to find the occurrences of a given number.
+O(lgN)
+    48) Given an array, which number can be divied by a or b. write code to generate smallest N number in the array when given a, b and N.  [Google]
+        Like the Ugly Number in C1_42.

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.